 Main components of a press kit

-A well-crafted press kit is an essential part of any PR campaign because it gives reporters and media outlets an easy way to receive information about a company.
+A well-crafted press kit is an essential part of any PR campaign because it gives reporters and media outlets an easy way to receive information about your company.
 It is a quick and easy way to understand the company, its products, and its value propositions.
-There is a very high percentage of success with media outreach by providing all the important background information.
-Not only does it improve the likelihood that the media outlet will write about the company, but it also assures factual accuracy when it comes to the information being written.
+In fact, companies that develop a press kit have a very high percentage of success with media outreach because they’ve provided all the important background information.
+Not only does a press kit improve the likelihood that the media outlet will write about the company, but it also assures factual accuracy when it comes to the information being written.

 While press kits can differ depending on the company, their target audience, and their purpose, the key components stay the same.

 This snippet of information should explain what the company does, the products/services they offer, and why they are different from the companies that already exist.
 The overview should include a history of the company and its story and mission.
 In the company overview, you should try and avoid using industry jargon or phrases that only people in the industry will understand.
 Press kits are sent out for potential clients/investors to better understand, not confuse them with words they may not understand.